-As twilight tinted the bowl of heaven the color of dark wine, the Dragon the wars when Mensandor's men-at-arms had answered the call and marched forth into battle, in all the frightful days when foe threatened and peace would be won only by lance and sword, there had never been a more silent departure.
+As twilight tinted the bowl of heaven the color of dark wine, the Dragon King's army left Askelon.
+In all the times of leaving, in all the wars when Mensandor's men-at-arms had answered the call and marched forth into battle, in all the frightful days when foe threatened and peace would be won only by lance and sword, there had never been a more silent departure.